 Epidemiological studies of early blight of tomato on disease developments

-The effect of weather parameters viz., Temperature [maximum (X1), minimum (X2)], Relative humidity [maximum (X3), minimum (X4)], Rainfall (X5), on the progression of early blight disease of tomato studied in Rabi 2022-23 and 2023-24 (Table 1, 5; fig-1 and 2).
+The effects of weather parameters viz., temperature [maximum (X1) and minimum (X2)], relative humidity [maximum (X3) and minimum (X4)], and rainfall (X5), on the progression of early blight disease in tomato were studied in Rabi 2022-23 and 2023-24 (Table 1, 5; fig-1 and 2).

-The disease first appeared on February 5th (i.e., 90 days after transplanting), became more conspicuous from the first week of March to the last week of March and declined by the first week of April.
-Correlation coefficients of per cent disease intensity with weather parameters were worked out and regression equation were formulated.
+The disease first appeared on February 5th (i.e., 90 days after transplantation), became more conspicuous from the first week of March to the last week of March, and declined by the first week of April.
+Correlation coefficients of per cent disease intensity with weather parameters were calculated, and regression equations were formulated.

-Correlation analysis of per cent disease intensity with weather parameters showed that maximum temperature was significantly positive correlated while relative humidity (maximum, minimum) and Rainfall was non-significant but positive correlated with the disease intensity during both the years (2022-23 and 2023-24) (Table- 2 and 6)
+Correlation analysis of per cent disease intensity with weather parameters showed that maximum temperature was significantly positively correlated, while relative humidity (maximum, minimum) and rainfall were non-significantly but positively correlated with disease intensity during both the years (2022-23 and 2023-24) (Tables 2 and 6).

-A multiple correlation between the dependent variable (disease intensity) and a group of other five independent variables (weather parameters) was responsible for the disease development in both the cropping years Rabi 2022-23 and 2023-24.
-The coefficients of multiple determinations (R2) were 85.54, 89.90 and 88.44 per cent in Rabi 2022- 23 and 66.05, 73.23 and 64.15 per cent in Rabi 2023-24 which means that 64.15 to 89.90 per cent disease intensity was depend on the weather parameters taken into consideration during both the cropping years (Table 3, 4 and 7, 8).
+A multiple correlation between the dependent variable (disease intensity) and a group of five independent variables (weather parameters) was responsible for the disease development in both the cropping years Rabi 2022-23 and 2023-24.
+The coefficients of multiple determinations (R2) were 85.54, 89.90, and 88.44 per cent in Rabi 2022- 23 and 66.05, 73.23, and 64.15 per cent in Rabi 2023-24 which means that 64.15 to 89.90 per cent disease intensity was dependent on the weather parameters taken into consideration during both the cropping years (Tables 3, 4, and 7, 8).

 Table: 1 Intensity of Early blight of tomato in relation to weekly weather parameters (Rabi 2022-23)